classicrob/simply-jekyll/_notes/Hyper learning.md

 About a month and a half before I decided to pull the plug on Aloha, I met [Whitney Robinson](https://www.linkedin.com/in/whitneyrobinson/) at a design conference.
 She told me, "...Around age 30, I realized that execution was not my greatest skill, so I decided not to focus on that."

-Some people have guffawed when I told them this story.
+Some people guffawed when I told them this story.
 They hold the belief that everybody has to be able to execute in order to be successful.
 But isn't execution just a combination of many skills?
-What if high quality execution came from collaborations between people who mainly focus on where they shine?
+What if high quality execution came from collaborations between people who mainly focus their energy on where they shine?
+Why does it all need to happen in one person?

 I took a step back to figure out what my comparative advantages were.